OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 ![The web application deployment process in a separate project.](3-minute-website-process.png)

-If you need to share variables between projects, use the Octopus Deploy [Library Variable Sets](https://octopus.com/docs/projects/variables/library-variable-sets).
+If you need to share variables between projects, use the Octopus Deploy [library variable sets](https://octopus.com/docs/projects/variables/library-variable-sets).

 ### Recovery time explained

 Like the 10-minute strategy, this strategy involves a redeployment.
-Unlike that strategy, this strategy does not need a migration script review.
+Unlike the 10-minute strategy, this 3-minute strategy doesn't need a migration script review.
 Because of that, this strategy makes it quicker to recover.

 ### Who the strategy is for